efuhrma/Biohackathon-Team-16/README.md

     - age: the later it is, the worse it gets. treatment also becomes less effective.

 Frontline treatments:
--CFTR Modulator Therapies: primary one is Trifakta, it targets the CFTR gene to improve it, however, not all patients with cystic fibrosis have a faulty CFTR gene
+- CFTR Modulator Therapies: primary one is Trifakta, it targets the CFTR gene to improve it, however, not all patients with cystic fibrosis have a faulty CFTR gene
--Airway Clearance Techniques: a multitude of different physical therapies used to breakup mucus in the lungs -
+- Airway Clearance Techniques: a multitude of different physical therapies used to breakup mucus in the lungs -

 Criteria for a successful treatment: